boudewijndanser/Student-Evaluation-Tool/README.md

 * Add and remove classes
 * Add and remove students
-* View students score colors and comments
+* View student score colors and comments